theliberators/usergroups/readme.md

 2. Read the [Community Principles](https://github.com/theliberators/usergroups/blob/master/Community%20Principles/Community%20Principles.pdf?raw=true) that we created (and are continuously refining) with the community
 3. Send an email to [info@theliberators.com](mailto:info@theliberators.com) to apply.
 Please provide us with a motivation as to why you'd like to start
 4. Join, or upgrade to, the "Liberator"-tier on our [Patreon](https://patreon.com/liberators).
 This gives you access to a free local organizer kit, access to frequent user group organizer meetups and support from us
+5. For the upcoming months, our focus is the current 11 user groups.
+Once this proves to be a success, we add new user groups.
+Probably, we're talking about September 2021.

 ## Support Our Network